fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ### List activities

-Returns a list of the following activities that have occurred in Fleet:
+Returns a list of the activities that have occurred in Fleet.
+Included are the following types of activity:
 - Created pack
 - Edited pack
 - Deleted pack